 - Limited lifetime warranty.

-There is simply nothing else in the world of inexpensive nonstick aluminum that comes close to Anolon Nouvelle Copper/Copper Luxe.
+There is no other nonstick aluminum that comes close to Anolon Nouvelle Copper/Copper Luxe.

 Durability: Like all nonstick, the cooking surface has to be babied to get maximum use out of the skillet.
 Don't use high heat, don't use metal utensils, don't put it in the dishwasher, etc. The pan has three layers of Autograph PTFE and is actually one of the more durable PTFE pans around.
 That just isn't saying a lot.
 But hey, you know going in with nonstick that this is the case, so you may want to give this a higher rating than we did.

-The thick bottom disc adds to this pan's durability, making it pretty much impossible to warp ever.
-This doesn't make the fragile nonstick cooking surface tougher, but it's impressive, nevertheless.
+The thick bottom disc adds to the pan's durability, making it pretty much impossible to warp.

 Stability: The PTFE cooking surface is inert and stable.
 It won't react with any foods.
-Just remember not to use aerosol cooking spray on PTFE pans--it ruins the nonstick surface--and follow all the other care instructions that go along with nonstick pans.
+Just remember not to use high heat, metal utensils, or aerosol cooking spray on PTFE pans, and follow all the care instructions that go along with nonstick pans.

 Ease of Care: Nonstick gets a top rating for ease of care.

 Design/Usability: It's a really nice skillet, especially for the price.
-We wish the sides were a little straighter so it had a larger flat cooking surface, but no pan is perfect.
+We wish the sides were a little straighter so it had a larger flat cooking surface.

 Value: The Anolon Nouvelle Copper nonstick skillet gets a top rating for value.
 The two-pack 8in./10in. is one of the best buys on the market.